Sunburn Calculator

 How does SPF work?

 SPF (Sun Protection Factor) indicates how much longer you can stay in the sun before burning compared to unprotected skin.
-SPF 30 theoretically provides 30× longer protection, but real-world protection is usually less due to application and degradation.
+SPF 30 theoretically provides 30× longer protection, but real-world protection is usually less due to under-application, degradation, and missed reapplication.

 Why cap SPF benefit?

 Real-world SPF protection rarely matches lab conditions.
 Most people under-apply sunscreen, don't reapply, and some UV penetrates regardless.
+The SPF-adjusted time assumes correct application and reapplication as directed; without reapplication, expect less protection.
 We scale SPF to a realistic effectiveness and cap the input at SPF 50.

 What are Fitzpatrick skin types?